eeditiones/jinks-templates/README.md

 # Jinks Templates

 A modern templating engine for eXist-db that brings the full power of XPath and XQuery to template processing.
-Built for flexibility and performance, Jinks Templates handles HTML, XML, CSS, XQuery, and plain text files with a unified syntax.
+Built for flexibility and performance, Jinks Templates handles HTML, XML, CSS, XPath, XQuery, and plain text files with a unified syntax.

 ## Overview

 Jinks Templates was developed as the core templating engine for _[Jinks](https://github.com/eeditiones/jinks)_, the new app generator for _[TEI Publisher](https://teipublisher.org)_.
 It extends beyond eXist's older HTML templating capabilities to provide a comprehensive solution for any templating task in the eXist ecosystem.

-## Key Features
+## Key features

-**🎯 Universal Processing** - Handle any file type with a single templating engine
+**🎯 Universal processing** - Handle any file type with a single templating engine

-**⚡ Native XPath/XQuery** - Use familiar XPath expressions directly in templates
+**⚡ Native XPath & XQuery** - Use familiar XPath expressions directly in templates

-**🏗️ Robust Architecture** - AST-based parsing and compilation for better performance
+**🏗️ Robust architecture** - AST-based parsing and compilation for better performance

-**📝 Frontmatter Support** - Extend template context with embedded configuration
+**📝 Front matter support** - Extend template context with embedded configuration

-**🔗 Template Inheritance** - Create a hierarchy of templates with block-based inheritance
+**🔗 Template inheritance** - Create a hierarchy of templates with block-based inheritance

-**🔧 Developer Experience** - Familiar syntax inspired by Nunjucks and JSX
+**🔧 Developer experience** - Familiar syntax inspired by Nunjucks and JSX

 ## Architecture

 Jinks Templates employs a sophisticated two-stage processing pipeline:

-1. **Parser** - Converts templates into an XML-based Abstract Syntax Tree
+1. **Parser** - Converts templates into an XML-based Abstract Syntax Tree (AST)
 2. **Compiler** - Transforms the AST into optimized XQuery code

 This architecture delivers superior performance, comprehensive error handling, and enhanced debugging capabilities compared to traditional regex-based solutions.

 ## Expressions

-The template syntax is similar to [nunjucks](https://mozilla.github.io/nunjucks/) or [jinja](https://jinja.palletsprojects.com/en/3.1.x/templates/), but uses the host language for all expressions, therefore giving users the full power of XPath/XQuery.
+The template syntax is similar to [Nunjucks](https://mozilla.github.io/nunjucks/) or [Jinja](https://jinja.palletsprojects.com/en/stable/templates/), but it uses eXist-db's host language, XQuery, for all expressions, giving users the full power of XPath & XQuery.

 The templating is passed a context map, which should contain all the information necessary for processing the template expressions.
 The entire context map can be accessed via variable `$context`.
 Additionally, each top-level property in the context map is made available as an XQuery variable.
-So if you have a context map like
+So if you have a context map like:

 ```xquery
 map {